seaworn/mpesa-connect/README.md

 )
 ```

-All API methods return a result object with a `response` property which is a [`requests.Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response) object and other various properties corresponding to the json body of the response
+All API methods return a result object with a `response` property which is a [`requests.Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response) object, plus various properties corresponding to the json body of the response

 ## Running Tests